 Step 4.
 Spread the Grass Seed

-Use a broadcast seed spreader to evenly distribute the grass seed across your lawn.
-Handheld spreaders are useful for small areas, but a broadcast spreader on wheels can make the chore easier for larger lawn maintenance.
+Use a broadcast seed spreader to evenly distribute the lawn seed.
+Hand-held spreaders are useful for small areas, but a broadcast spreader on wheels can make the chore easier for larger lawn maintenance.
 Apply additional seed to areas that are particularly thin or bare.

 Step 5.
 Fertilize